How to Set Your Own ‘Good’ Marathon & Half‑Marathon Time – Data‑Backed, Personalized, and Ready for Your Pacing App

 • Fitness level – if your recent half‑marathon is around 2 h 0 min (≈5:44 / mi, 3:35 / km), you’re likely in the 2 h 00 min–2 h 15 min bracket for a marathon, assuming you can sustain the effort for 26.2 mi (42.195 km).
 If your recent 10 K pace is 5:30 / mi (3:24 / km), you might be able to target a sub‑4 hour marathon with the right training.

-• Even pacing reduces the likelihood of a dramatic slowdown.
-Women, on average, maintain a more even pace, losing about 18% less time than men over the same distance.
+• Steady pacing slashes the risk of a dramatic drop-off in speed.
+Women, across studies, maintain a more consistent effort level, losing roughly 18% less time than men over the race distance.

-• Personalised pace zones (easy, steady, threshold, and interval) allow you to train the exact effort you need for your target finish.
+• Custom pace zones (easy, steady, threshold, and interval) let you train each effort level you’ll need for your target finish.

 Turning the concept into action: self‑coaching with smart tools